Calcium and Pain in the Feet

 Calcium Requirements

-Adult men and women are required to consume at least 1,000 mg of calcium per day, according to Harvard Health Publications.
-This amount increases to 1,200 mg older than the age of 50.
-Dairy products such as milk and yogurt contain calcium and vitamin D. Vitamin D is used to help increase calcium absorption.
-People who do not eat dairy products may be required to take calcium supplements or multivitamin containing calcium.
+Adult men and women are required to consume at least 1,000 milligrams of calcium per day, according to Harvard Health Publications.
+This amount increases to 1,200 milligrams older than the age of 50.
+Dairy products such as milk and yogurt contain calcium and vitamin D. Vitamin D, found in dairy products, is used to help increase calcium absorption and also helps your body use calcium properly.

 Calcium Deficiency